Converting

 Flows

-The in-app experience primarily supports viewing and resisting the user’s recent history of shared content and discovered clothing items.
-The user can jump straight back in to a particular item or even revisit all the detected items from a given video.
+The in-app experience primarily supports viewing and revisiting the user’s recent history of shared content and discovered clothing items.
+The user can jump straight back in to a particular item or even revisit all the detected items from a given video, carousel, or image.

 Wireframes